nightpanda2810/Pixels_Dice_RO/README.md

 ## What I'd like tested, outside general usage
 - App hanging if open and unused.
     - I have no idea what is causing this.
 It may be normal and expected, but I don't have enough data to know for sure.
+It seems to be mitigated by rolling the die for the first time, then runs all night.
 - HeroLab
     - D20 game
 - Mac OS